 Securing a personal loan after filing for Chapter 7 bankruptcy

 Debt can be overwhelming.
 It has the tendency to grow and get worse, causing individuals and families to wonder when or if it will ever end.
 And when bankruptcy is one’s best option, thinking about life after bankruptcy can feel overwhelming and even confusing.
-The ability to make major purchases, such as a car or a home may seem out of the picture; however, it is still possible to secure personal loans following a Chapter 7 bankruptcy filing.
+The ability to make major purchases, such as a car or a home may seem out of the picture; however, it is still possible to secure a personal loan following a Chapter 7 bankruptcy filing.

 Securing a personal loan